-- Extended period storage for years can be done at -131°C or below using special cryogenic freezers or liquid nitrogen
+- Extended period storage (years) can be done at -131°C or lower using special cryogenic freezers or liquid nitrogen.

-The process of freezing down and storing samples is done by using mechanical freezers as well as special storage tanks using LN2 (liquid nitrogen) used within the following medical/pharma applications:
+The process of freezing down and storing samples is done by using mechanical freezers or special storage tanks using LN2 (liquid nitrogen).
+This is typically used within the following medical/pharma applications: